How Do I Set Up My Network to Run Christmas Lights?

 Other protocols, like sACN or DDP, work fine with the open internet but can have issues as you start to scale-up and get a lot of traffic.

-So do what the professionals do: keep your show network separate from your home network.
+So do what the professionals do: keep your show network separate from your home network if you are not using controllers that each have their own show network.

 If you have any devices such as your main computer or Raspberry Pi that need to be on the internet, you can attach them to the internet with a second network adapter.